19/10/2020Property Law + Conveyancing

 The NCAT Appeal Panel issued adverse Cost Orders against the Coopers compelling them to pay 70%* of the other sides legal costs in the original NCAT hearing + 100%* of the other sides appeal costs to the NCAT Appeal Panel.

-The Cost Orders represented a potential bill of more than six figures* in NCAT, a "no costs" jurisdiction where parties typically represent themselves.
+The Cost Orders represented a potential bill of more than six figures* in NCAT which is normally a "no costs" jurisdiction where parties typically represent themselves.

 The actual legal costs payable would have been subject to assessment by an Independent Costs Assessor on an Ordinary Basis.